observIQ/bindplane-agent/CONTRIBUTING.md

 $ git push --set-upstream <YOUR_FORK> <YOUR_BRANCH_NAME>
 ```

-Open a pull request from your fork and feature branch to the main branch of the `bindplane-agent` repo.
+Open a pull request from your fork and feature branch to the main branch of the `bindplane-otel-collector` repo.

 **Note**: If the PR is not ready for review, mark it as [`draft`](https://github.blog/2019-02-14-introducing-draft-pull-requests/).